tjhind/tiahs-news/README.md

 Welcome!

-This project is a summary of everything I learnt during the frontend portion of the Northcoders' bootcamp.
+This project is a summary of everything I learnt during the frontend portion of the Northcoders bootcamp.

-This is a front-end React application which connects to the backend API that I built previously ([view it by clicking on this link](https://github.com/tjhind/nc-news)) to aggregate news articles, topics, and comments from a database.
+This is a frontend React application which connects to the backend API that I built previously ([view it by clicking on this link](https://github.com/tjhind/nc-news)) to aggregate news articles, topics, and comments from a database.
 For styling (still under construction), I used a mix of the MUI react component library and CSS.
 There is functionality for the user to interact with the database, such as inserting and deleting new comments, and being able to up/downvote articles.
 Users can also seamlessly sort through articles to only view articles of a certain topic, as well as being able to sort the articles by date, votes, comment count, author, and title.
+The UI has been designed to be responsive.

 ### [Hosted version: take a look!](https://tiahsnews.netlify.app/)